vuethemes/electra/README.md

 ![screenshot](https://github.com/vuethemes/electra/blob/master/electraVueThemes.gif)

-## ✅&nbsp; Key Features
+## Key Features
-* Easily integrates with payment processors
-* Hot Reload - Make changes, See changes
+✅&nbsp; Easily integrates with payment processors ✅&nbsp; Hot Reload - Make changes, See changes
-  - Instantly see what your changes look like in the browser as you create them.
+✅&nbsp; Instantly see what your changes look like in the browser as you create them.
-* Easily manage/add/update products
+✅&nbsp; Easily manage/add/update products
-  - Data is organized in one store.js file
-* Tailwind CSS styling
+✅&nbsp; Product data is organized in one store.js file ✅&nbsp; Tailwind CSS styling
-* Vue Meta plugin for search engine optimization
+✅&nbsp; Vue Meta plugin for search engine optimization
-* Customizable shopping cart
+✅&nbsp; Customizable shopping cart
-* Optimized with clean code and organized structure
-* PostCSS for increased code readability
+✅&nbsp; Optimized with clean code and organized structure ✅&nbsp; PostCSS for increased code readability
-* Component driven development
+✅&nbsp; Component driven development
+✅&nbsp; Fast Lighthouse scores
-* One click Vercel/Netlify deployments
+✅&nbsp; One click Vercel/Netlify deployments
-* Free updates
+✅&nbsp; Free updates
-  - Get access to the first version today, plus new updates until we're out of ideas.
+✅&nbsp; Get access to the first version today, plus new updates until we're out of ideas.
-* World class support by us!
+✅&nbsp; World class support by us!
-  - Reach out any time we are here to help!
+✅&nbsp; Reach out any time we are here to help!

 ## 🚀&nbsp; How To Use